coconutswallow/Guides/_monsters/bouncy-ghost.md

 alignment: Any Alignment
 category: 2014 Fair Game
 creator: clay

-description: |
+---

 The Material Plane is no stranger to the appearance of a ghost; haunted, yearning creatures seeking to fulfill a last task or desire.
 These creatures haunt specific creatures, items, or locations, locked nearby until their final wish can be fulfilled.

   But in a world of magic and realms, sometimes otherworldly beings can slip through.
 An object carried by the wrong person at the wrong time, an entire town translocated across time and space, or, in the case of Bouncy Ghost, perhaps it was simply that poor caravan driver, with his pale skin, and constantly illness, that brought it in.